-A new Key Efficiency Indicator, the 'Cost to monitor the Infringement Notices provisions of The Criminal Code', has been developed and comprises the net cost of the function to monitor the Infringement Notices provisions of The Criminal Code for the relevant year, commencing in 2014-15.
-As 2014-15 is the first year of the function, there is no comparable data in prior years.
+Commencing in 2015-16, a new Key Efficiency Indicator, the 'Cost of monitoring and inspection functions' has been developed and comprises the net cost of these monitoring and inspection functions.
+As 2015-16 is the first year of this Key Efficiency Indicator, there is no comparable data in prior years.